 Are you an effective team?

-All too often I have seen married couples who seem to live separate lives.
+All too often married couples can live together but be living almost separate lives.
 Men tend to try and be strong by not talking about how they feel.
 This is such a mistake on mens behalf for men have emotions, feelings and shortcomings that can be easily sorted if they spoke about it.
+But the world tells us it’s not ok to talk about shortcomings, and this is rubbish.
 The same is true for wives but women tend to communicate their feelings better than us men.
 To be an effective team you must be open about everything.
 You must talk to your partner.
 Life is so much easier when you tackle problems together rather than on your own.
 There is no such thing as an army of one.
 But when the two of you function as a unit, you now become an army of two, you can watch out for each other.

 Are you making a difference?